International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Process_Layer/3_4_2_Data_Offering.md

 The IDS Metadata Broker does not serve Vocabularies but provides a reference to a vocabulary and, if required, a reference to a Vocabulary Hub, included in the Self Descption during **Runtime** when a connector is searching for a data provider or a data set.
 The Data Consumers connector may verify if the data is provided by using a vocabulary that is consumable by the connector, when quering an IDS Metadata Broker or when quering the Self-Description directly from a Data Providers Connector.
 If the data is not provided in a consumable way, the connector may:

-- request the data in a different format
+- request the data in a different format from the data provider or search and invoke another service that can conduct a transformation of the data accoring to another data scheme.
-- implement the required strucutres to consume the data
+- implement the required strucutres (interfaces) to consume the data.
+As this could be a manual taks to implement the required interfaces code fragments, this could be a time consuming task.
-- or choose a different data provider.
+- or choose a different data provider, which provides the required data in a schema and format that is usable by the data consumer.

 When a Vocabulary related to the data is provided by Data Provider, the Data Consumer may validate the provided schema by reasonable means before initiating the contract negtiation